rbhatia1997/deep-learning-single-shoe-detection-fast-ai/README.md

 ![doc7](documentation_photos/doc7.png)

 The next step is cleaning up the code (e.g. removing images, prune top losses).
 The code will walk you through deleting duplicates in the code.
 Once this step is completed, the model can be put into production.
 The command ```learn.export()``` enables you to export the content of the learner object for production as a ```export.pkl``` file.
 You can then create a routing for web applications to utilize this app.
-Now, this bring us into using the code written for Nike shoes and the stuff that's currently in the current repository.
+Now, this brings us into using the code written for Nike shoes and the stuff that's currently in the current repository.

 ## Deploying the Code That's In The Repository